oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 When submitting a proposal, please use the provided GSoC proposal template.
 We will only consider proposals submitted using this template.
 Note that, this year, there is a length limit: the proposal's technical section should fall within 8-20 pages at "Roboto 10" font size.

-**Note:** although some of the previous years' proposals are a bit on the long side, there's **no** formal length requirement for your proposal.
-The quality of what you write is much more important than the amount of text you write, and we encourage you to write shorter proposals that still convey the main aim of the project.
+**Note:** There's **no** formal minimum length requirement for your proposal.
+The quality of what you write is much more important than the amount of text you write, and we encourage you to write **shorter** proposals that still convey the main aim of the project.

 (**NOTE**: The link to the 2024 template will be posted soon. **It will differ from the 2023 template.** We will post instructions together with the template.)